St Helena Island Discovery

 The luxury Mantis St Helena is located at number 1 Main Street, just a few minutes away from the seafront, restaurants, shops, and other attractions.
 Nestled in the valley of Jamestown, the island’s capital, on the northern and leeward side of the island.
 Mantis St Helena Hotel is a combination of a restored historic building and a new contemporary wing that has been built to complement the cityscape of Jamestown.
 There are two sets of wheelchair-friendly rooms with adapted showers, as well as inter-leading rooms.
 The bar, restaurant and terrace are wheelchair-friendly, and the hotel is child-friendly.
 Serving breakfast, lunch and dinner, Mantis St Helena is always ready to welcome you to some of the island’s best cuisine!
 Expect deliciously ‘Saint’ and classically inspired dishes, reflecting the island’s cultural influences.

-O/N at the Mantis St Helena Hotel including dinner.
+O/N at the Mantis St Helena Hotel, including dinner.

-DAY 2: ST HELENA ISLAND
+DAY 2: 20 JANUARY 2027: ST HELENA ISLAND

-After breakfast we meet for a guided tour of the island.
-Sites today include Deadwood Plain which was the camp site of Boer prisoners of war during the Anglo Boer War of 1900-1902.
-We also visit the Millennium Forest, the Bellstone in Levelwood, which when struck makes the sound of a bell, Sandy Bay and Sandy Bay beach.
+After breakfast, we meet for a guided tour of the island.
+Sites today include Deadwood Plains, which was the camp site of Boer prisoners of war during the Anglo-Boer War of 1900-1902.

 O/N at the Mantis St Helena Hotel including breakfast, picnic lunch and dinner.

-DAY 3: ST HELENA ISLAND
+DAY 3: 21 JANUARY 2027: ST HELENA ISLAND

 O/N at the Mantis St Helena Hotel including breakfast, lunch and dinner.

-DAY 4: ST HELENA ISLAND
+DAY 4: 22 JANUARY 2027: ST HELENA ISLAND

 O/N at the Mantis St Helena Hotel including breakfast, picnic lunch and dinner.

-DAY 5: ST HELENA ISLAND
+DAY 7: 25 JANUARY 2027: ST HELENA ISLAND

 O/N at the Mantis St Helena Hotel including breakfast, picnic lunch and dinner.

-DAY 7: ST HELENA ISLAND
+DAY 8: 26 JANUARY 2027: ST HELENA ISLAND – CAPE TOWN

 After breakfast enjoy some time at leisure for a last stroll around Jamestown or maybe a dare!
 Take the opportunity to climb the 699 steps of Jacob’s Ladder.
 Do you have the courage to take on this challenge before leaving the island?